shivannis/xandr-docs-public/xandr-docs/articles/monetize/vertical-video-formats.md

 without pillarboxing or letterboxing.

-Currently, vertical video is only supported for outstream video placements, which use Xandr's seller tag (AST).
+Currently, vertical video is only supported for outstream video placements, which use Microsoft Advertising's seller tag (AST).
 Supported aspect ratios are 9:16, 3:4, and 1:1.
 For more information about using AST, see the documentation for [AST](../seller-tag/seller-tag.md) and the [AST API Reference](../seller-tag/ast-api-reference.md).